A common-sense solution to make it easier for Mainers to save

 · “An additional $1,000 in retirement income in Maine would raise average income retirement income by 16% in the first quintile, and 7% for the second quintile.
 It would create $15.6 million in fiscal savings in 2032.” [i]

-The bottom line: The typical working household in Maine currently has just $3,000 saved for retirement.
+The bottom line: The average working household in Maine currently has just $2,500 in retirement savings.

 What’s the solution?
 AARP Maine is working with state lawmakers on legislation that would simplify access to retirement savings programs.
 We are also working to engage small business owners to better understand the perceived barriers to offering retirement savings programs to employees.

-The solution is LD 594: A bill that makes it easier for businesses to offer employees a way to save for retirement out of their own regular paycheck.
+The solution is LD 594, sponsored by Senator Eloise Vitelli (D-Arrowsic).
+This bill that makes it easier for businesses to offer employees a way to save for retirement out of their own regular paycheck.
 It is an easy, stress-free way to increase retirement savings with limited impacts on businesses.
 Here’s how it works:

 1. LD 594 is for Mainers of all ages.
 It is never too early, or too late, to start investing in your future!